y1v1n1/CodeAlpha_BasicNetworkSniffer/README.md

 ---

-##▶️ Usage
+▶️ Usage
 ```bash
 python packet_sniffer_gui.py
 ```
-•	Click “Start Sniffing” to begin monitoring.
+-	Click “Start Sniffing” to begin monitoring.
-•	Click “Stop Sniffing” to halt the capture and view the summary.
+-	Click “Stop Sniffing” to halt the capture and view the summary.

    🔐 Note: Administrator/root access may be required:

 ```bash
 sudo python packet_sniffer_gui.py
 ```
+---

+📌 Notes
+- Only IPv4 traffic is captured and displayed.
+- Designed for educational and network diagnostic use.

+  ⚠️ Do not use on unauthorized networks.

+📄 License

+***This project is licensed under the MIT License.***